 Hormel Foods recognizes the critical role that sustainable agricultural practices play in meeting the world’s food demands while protecting our natural resources.
-That’s why we have developed a Sustainable Agriculture Policy that applies to our direct suppliers, contract animal producers and feed grain growers.
+That’s why we have developed a Sustainable Agriculture Policy that applies to our direct suppliers, including our family farms and growers.

 In calendar year 2017, we completed a comprehensive risk assessment of our company-owned operations and a high-level water risk assessment of our largest direct suppliers.
 The assessments were completed in partnership with a third-party sustainability consultant, Antea Group.
 Additional information about the assessment, analysis and our next steps will be provided in our corporate responsibility report.